sendbird/sendbird-ios-framework/README.md

 ## Before getting started

-This section shows you the prerequisites you need for testing Sendbird Calls for iOS sample app.
+This section shows you the prerequisites you need to check for using Sendbird Chat SDK for iOS.

 ### Requirements